fgeorges/expath-ml-console/README.md

 browser to the appropriate App Server (you might need to adapt the port number, depending on how you configured your app server):
 [http://localhost:8010/](http://localhost:8010/).

-## Introduction

-The EXPath Console for MarkLogic, or just "the Console" for short, provides the following main features:

-- package manager
-- browser (for documents and triples)
-- document manager
-- XQuery profiler

-The console has been written to offer an intuitive user experience.
-The pages should be intuitive and self-explaining.
-If one page does not contain enough help for you to understand what to do, please report it to the EXPath [mailing list](http://expath.org/lists).
-The rest of this documentation is an overview of each feature, and what you can achieve with them.

 ## The package manager